MrHyperIon101/Artisan-AI/README.md

     Team Leader:

-        Set up GitHub repo, Trello board with Week 1 tasks, and our Discord/Slack channel.
+        Set up GitHub repo and board with Week 1 tasks, and our Discord/Slack channel.

 ✅ Milestone by Aug 24: A clickable frontend with mock data, a backend with working user authentication, and a successful demo of the AI product description generator script.